NathanaelRv91/public_repository_data_science/nba_semantic_layer_for_AI/ai_enabled_nba_semantic_layer.md

---SUMMARY FOR MY AI embedded Nba Chatbot with dynamic native-language integrations
+--SUMMARY FOR AI embedded Nba Chatbot with dynamic native-language integrations:

+&rarr; *Ollama LLM to Query our Player Directory: